DOES YOUR CHILD HAVE ASTHMA?

 Asthma is a common lung condition seen in children of all ages.
 Most of the time children with asthma feel just fine.
 But, during an asthma “attack”, children have difficulty breathing.

-There are 3 main causes of an asthma attack: the muscles that the line airways “tighten” (airway constriction), the airways become “swollen” (inflammation), and thick mucus fills the airways.
+There are 3 main causes of an asthma attack: the muscles that line airways “tighten” (airway constriction), the airways become “swollen” (inflammation), and thick mucus fills the airways.
 Airway constriction and inflammation lead to the symptoms of an asthma attack.
 Symptoms of an asthma attack include: cough, wheezing, chest tightness and shortness of breath.
 Quick acting bronchodilators in the form of a nebulizer or inhaler are used to treat an asthma attack.

 An asthma attack is triggered by something that irritates the airways.
 Each child has a different “trigger”.
 It is important to learn what triggers your child’s asthma.
 Avoiding these triggers may help prevent an asthma attack.
 Common triggers include: smoke, upper respiratory infections, exercise, strong odors, allergens (dust, pollen), and weather changes.